-Data Elements SafeSeaNet Data Elements Directive requirements XML Reference Guide FAL form 7 Annex 1 3.b Specific Elements Definition Application Flashpoint The temperature in degrees Celsius at which a liquid will give off enough flammable vapour to be ignited.
-According IMDG Code DG Class 3 or subsidiary risk of Class 3 Optional FlashPoint Flashpoint No MARPOL code The possible values are those defined in MARPOL Annex II (X, Y, Z, OS) and MARPOL Annex III (P) Optional MarpolCode Marine Pollutant No EmS Schedule Emergency response procedures for ships carrying dangerous goods number.
+Data Elements SafeSeaNet Data Elements Directive requirements XML Reference Guide FAL form 7 Annex 1 3.b Specific Elements Definition Application MARPOL code The code values are those defined in MARPOL Annex II (and IBC) Pollution Category (X, Y, Z, OS) and MARPOL Annex III (and IMDG) Marine Pollutant (P) Optional MarpolCode Marine Pollutant No EmS Schedule Emergency response procedures for ships carrying dangerous goods number.
 Optional EmSNumber EmS No Package Type This is a description of the outer package of the cargo item.
 Possible values: two-letter alphabetic code of annex VI of UNECE R21.
 EDIFACT codes (7065) Optional PackageType Number and kind of packages No Quantity Gross weight of the dangerous goods including respectively their packing, but without the equipment used by the carrier for their transport or Net weight of the dangerous goods excluding respectively their packing, and without the equipment used by the carrier for their transport.
 Both expressed as a decimal figure.
 Mandatory GrossQuantity/NetQuantity Mass (kg) Gross/Net the quantities of such goods [dangerous goods] Unit Of Measurement Indication of the unit of measurement in which the weight (mass) or volume is expressed.
 Possible values are: KGM (kilogram), TNE (Metric tonne) or M 3 (Cubic meter) Mandatory UnitOfMeasurementGross Mass (kg) Location (see Chapter 5.3) Mandatory LocationOnBoard Stowage position on board location on board